Table of Contents

 (I’ve been scammed for being a cheap ass in the past, but fool me once — shame on you.
 Fool me twice… bite me.)

 The second type of business bargain hunter is what I call the “freeple”:

 People who are looking for as much as they can get for FREE, just so they can attempt to do it themselves without spending a dime.

 I also call them “dabblers” because they’re perfectly willing to waste time trying to figure it out themselves rather than investing in a proven system.

 Freeple or dabblers also lack one of the most important traits of a successful entrepreneur:

 “I want to see if it works before I invest any money into it.”

-Or, “If it works so well, let me do it for free and I’ll pay you back when I make money.”
+“If it works so well, let me do it for free and I’ll pay you back when I make money.”

-Why don’t they allow that?
+Why wouldn’t they allow that?